Carlton Gary

-Carlton Michael Gary (September 24, 1950 – March 15, 2018) was an American serial killer who was convicted of the murders of three elderly women in Columbus, Georgia, between 1977 and 1978, though he is suspected of at least four more there.
+Carlton Michael Gary (September 24, 1950 – March 15, 2018) was an American serial killer who murdered three elderly women in Columbus, Georgia, and one in Syracuse, New York, between 1975 and 1978, though he is suspected of at least four more killings.
 Gary was arrested in December 1978 for an armed robbery and sentenced to 21 years in prison.
 He escaped from custody in 1983 and was caught a year later.
 Evidence was found linking him to the earlier murders and he was convicted and sentenced to death in August 1986.
-While on death row, DNA evidence linked Gary to a 1975 rape-slaying in New York.
-On March 15, 2018, Gary was executed by lethal injection.
+He was executed by lethal injection on March 15, 2018.

 Background

 Carlton Gary was born on September 24, 1950, in Columbus, Georgia.
 His father was a construction worker who wanted nothing to do with him and would not accept any financial responsibility for him.
 Gary met his biological father only once, when he was 12 years old.
 Gary's mother was extremely poor and, as a result, they frequently relocated.
 He was malnourished most of the time and was often left with his aunt or great-aunt, both maids for elderly, wealthy women.

 In elementary school, Gary suffered serious head trauma when he was knocked unconscious in a playground accident.
 In his teens, he was a heavy drug user.
 Between the ages of 14 and 18, he was arrested numerous times for robbery, arson and assault.

 During that time, he married a woman named Sheila, and had two children.
 In 1970, he moved to Albany, New York, where he had plans to become a singer, but he continued with his criminal activities.